 Meet the Wiggle Butt Team

-Jenny Kraus, CTC, CPDT-KA, FFCP, FDM, NAVC PNCC
+Jenny Kraus, BBA, CTC, CBCC-KA, CPDT-KA, FFCP, FDM, FPPE, NAVC PNCC

-She shares her home in East Dallas with her husband and three dogs, Biggs, Clementine, and Nutmeg.
+She shares her home in East Dallas with her husband and three rescue dogs, Nutmeg, Biggs, and Clementine, who continue to remind her every day that dog training is as much about understanding individuals as it is about teaching skills

 CTC